 This mostly flat city has been named one of the best cycling cities in the world and is criss-crossed with hundreds of bike lanes and paths.
 Bike lanes here are marked in bright green and when I say bike lane—I really mean it—a solid line separates you from the cars and in some cases there are even traffic lights for bikes!
-They will soon be trying out some European style bike lanes (commonly used in Copenhagen) where the traffic lanes and bike lanes are separated by parked cars.

 Melbourne is often referred to as Australia’s garden city, and the state of Victoria is known as “the garden state” just like my home state of New Jersey.
 Melbourne is chock full of lush green spaces—The Botanic Gardens, Carlton Gardens, Fitzroy Gardens.
 These are all huge parks with towering trees and bricked curving paths where locals can laze the day away with a picnic of vegemite sandwiches or just play some fetch with their pooches.

 Also, like many cities, there is a huge revitalization going on.
-The Docklands, Southgate and Crown Complexes are all new areas to eat, shop, and stroll around in what was once old industrial port and shipping yards.
+The Docklands, Southgate and Crown Complexes are all newer areas to eat, shop, and stroll around in what was once old industrial port and shipping yards.

 There is also some pretty amazing public art sprinkled throughout the city—in parks, on bridges, and on sidewalks.